Suspect sought after shooting caught on camera in Lawrence

 The suspect fled the scene in a 2008 white Infinity M35 Sedan with Massachusetts registration 5JY925, according to police.
 The vehicle was spotted in Methuen after the shooting.

-Police have not yet been able to track the suspect down but Lawrence Police Chief Roy Vasque is hopeful strong leads can help them make an arrest.
-Police do not believe the shooting was a random act.
+Although police have not yet tracked down the suspect, Lawrence Police Chief Roy Vasque said he’s hopeful strong leads can help them make an arrest.
+Police said the shooting was not a random act and could have been the result of road rage.

 “We expect to make a very positive resolution in the case,” Vasque said.
 “We got some great information, great witnesses, great video.”